About me

 Prior Experience

-- I was recently a research assistant for Nikola Banovic and Nel Escher in the Computational HCI Lab at the University of Michigan.
+- I was previously a research assistant for Nikola Banovic and Nel Escher in the Computational HCI Lab at the University of Michigan.
 I was also formerly a SULI Intern at Argonne National Laboratory and a DSI Summer Lab RA at the University of Chicago Data Science Institute.

 - Before that, I spent four impactful years at Macalester College in St. Paul, Minnesota.
 Alongside my coursework, I also completed an honors project where I prototyped a Google Maps extension designed to reduce driving anxiety.
 I am still a very active part of the alumni community at yMac, so if you are a current Macalester student or a recent grad please don’t hesitate to reach out!
 Go Scots!